Lillooet in Squamish-Lillooet, British Columbia — Canadas West Coast (North America)

 Topics.
 This historical marker is listed in this topic list: War, World II.
 A significant historical year for this entry is 1942.

 Location.
 50° 40.638′ N, 121° 54.861′ W. Marker is in Lillooet, British Columbia, in Squamish-Lillooet.
-Marker is at the intersection of Lytton-Lillooet Highway (Provincial Highway 12) and Summner Road, on the left when traveling north on Lytton-Lillooet Highway.
+It is at the intersection of Lytton-Lillooet Highway (Provincial Highway 12) and Summner Road, on the left when traveling north on Lytton-Lillooet Highway.
 Touch for map.
 Marker is in this post office area: Lillooet BC V0K 1V0, Canada.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 5 kilometers of this marker, measured as the crow flies.
-Lillooet (approx. 2.7 kilometers away); The Old Bridge (approx. 3.8 kilometers away).
+At least 2 other markers are within 5 kilometers of this marker, measured as the crow flies: Lillooet (approx. 2.7 kilometers away); The Old Bridge (approx. 3.8 kilometers away).

 Also see . . .
 The East Lillooet Japanese Canadian World War II Interment Camp Site.
-Despite inflammatory editorials in the local newspaper opposing their presence, in April of 1942, the first arrivals in East Lillooet constructed sixty-two
+District of Lillooet website entry:

-tarpaper shacks that came to house over three hundred people while their former comfortable homes, possessions and properties were auctioned off.
-(District of Lillooet) (Submitted on December 12, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)
+Despite inflammatory editorials in the local newspaper opposing their presence, in April of 1942, the first arrivals in East Lillooet constructed sixty-two tarpaper shacks that came to house over three hundred people while their former comfortable homes, possessions and properties were auctioned off.
+(Submitted on December 12, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)

 B.C.
 Ministry of Transportation and Infrastructure via Flickr (CC BY-NC-ND 2.0), May 11, 2018